FAQs

 What’s the process?

-Once we’ve agreed on your piece and design direction, I’ll give you an estimated timeline and cost.
+Once we’ve agreed on your piece and design direction, You’ll be given an estimated timeline and cost.
 A 50% deposit secures your booking and the remaining balance is paid on completion.

 Do you hold stock?